jjpeleato/wp-starter-boilerplate/README.md

 **Note:** If you work with Windows.
 To execute the commands, we recommend installing **Cygwin** http://www.cygwin.com/

-**Note:** We recommend installing the following IDE for PHP Programming: Visual Studio Code (https://code.visualstudio.com/) or PHPStorm (recommended) (https://www.jetbrains.com/phpstorm/).
+**Note:** I recommend installing the following IDE for PHP Programming: Visual Studio Code (https://code.visualstudio.com/) or PHPStorm (recommended) (https://www.jetbrains.com/phpstorm/).

 ### Installing

-1. Open your terminal and browse to the root location of your project.
+1. Open the `lando.yml` and rename the project and proxy name.
-2. Open the `lando.yml` and rename the project and proxy name.
+2. Download and install the main theme.
+I recommend: https://underscores.me/
-3. Download and install the main theme.
-Recommended: https://underscores.me/
+3. Open the `gulp/config.js` and rename the `theme` const according theme path.
-4. Open the `gulp/config.js` and rename the `theme` const according theme path.
+4. Cut (don't copy) the `./assets/functions.php` file into root directory of theme and include the following code: `require_once ('assets/functions.php');` on end of `[theme]/functions.php` document. **Note: The logic custom programming write to `assets/functions.php`.**
-5. Cut (don't copy) the `./assets/functions.php` file into root directory of theme and include the following code: `require_once ('assets/functions.php');` on end of `[theme]/functions.php` document. **Note: The logic custom programming write to `assets/functions.php`.**
+5. Open your terminal and browse to the root location of your project.
 6. Run `$lando start`.
 	- The project has a .lando.yml file with all the environment settings.
 	- The command starts the installation process when it finishes, you can see all the URLs to access.